Function X (FX) Price Tops $0.15 on Top Exchanges

-Function X (FX) traded up 1.4% against the dollar during the 1-day period ending at 22:00 PM ET on February 10th.
-Function X has a total market cap of $60.68 million and approximately $197,395.47 worth of Function X was traded on exchanges in the last 24 hours.
-During the last week, Function X has traded 5% higher against the dollar.
-One Function X token can now be bought for $0.15 or 0.00000308 BTC on major exchanges.
+Function X (FX) traded 1.2% higher against the US dollar during the 1-day period ending at 22:00 PM ET on February 14th.
+Function X has a market capitalization of $60.73 million and approximately $476,558.57 worth of Function X was traded on exchanges in the last 24 hours.
+During the last week, Function X has traded up 2.7% against the US dollar.
+One Function X token can currently be bought for approximately $0.15 or 0.00000284 BTC on major cryptocurrency exchanges.

 - Zoo Token (ZOOT) traded 2.2% lower against the dollar and now trades at $0.0652 or 0.00000239 BTC.